 A simple block and strap will do.
 Check out this inexpensive set from Gaiam on Amazon.

 There are lots of other useful yoga accessories.
 From bolsters and blankets, to sticky toe socks and handstand blocks.

 They all have their uses but they’re not all necessary right way.

 Let’s Wrap Up

 That’s a lot to take in, right?
 Don’t sweat it.

-You can forget about all the advances moves and practices for now.
-Don’t worry about how you look or how close you can get to touching your toes.
+You can forget about all the advanced moves and practices for now.
+Don’t worry about how you look, or how close you can get to touching your toes.

 Go into your practice with an open mind and heart.
 Everything else will come in time.